AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/Project interfaces/UpdateProject.md

 -   Response headers

     The UpdateProject operation does not have operation-specific response headers.
-For information about the common response headers of Log Service API operations, see [Common response headers](/intl.en-US/Developer Guide/API Reference/Common response headers.md).
+For information about the common response headers of Log Service API operations, see, see [Common response headers](/intl.en-US/Developer Guide/API Reference/Common response headers.md).

 -   Response elements

     If the HTTP status code 200 is returned, the request is successful.
+If the request is successful, no other elements are returned.

 ## Examples